GirZ0n/SPBU-Homework-1/README.md

 # SPBU-Homework-1
-Here you can find conditions and solutions to problems for the first semester
+Here you can find conditions and solutions to problems for the first semester.

 ## Navigation menu
 * Semester №1 :arrow_left: **You are here**